dyakonoff/cuba-validation/common_constraints_annotations.md

-## List of JPA annotations supported by CUBA studio
+## List of constraint annotations supported by CUBA studio

 | Annotation    | Types (Standard for CUBA entities) | Note  |
 |---------------|------------------------------------|-------|